JamesEdition/feed-documentation/README.md

-# feed-documentation
+# JamesEdition Feed Guidelines

+Version 3.2

-Description of the JamesEdition feed formats
+Description of the feed formats for https://www.jamesedition.com